 Dedicated to the fast disappearing desert Gypsies and nomad of the world.
 Patrick Jasper Lee writes extensively about the mystery, myth, folklore, and traditions of the Gypsy people.
 His fact and fiction books can be found on his website.

 The Goddess Shows were presented nationwide, organized by Boktalo Promotions, an organization Anni and I were involved with from 2007-2010.
 Scenes from the 2008 shows at Brighton, York and Bath.
 With Patrick Jasper Lee, Romani Folk Theatre, Nogo Jal Drom dancers, Raheesha Tribal Bellydance, Sascha, Wulfhar Clan Viking Re-enactment, Nisha Lall, Avi Nassa, Katie Holland and others.
 Music from Jal Jongur 'Gypsy Goddess' Album by Patrick Jasper Lee.
-With thanks to everyone who took part, and to Dom Lee and Benji Shaw.
+With thanks to everyone who took part.
 Organizers: Boktalo Promotions.
-This film is dedicated to the late Sue Morris who gave so much to the organization of these shows.

 SOLSTICE from Patrick Jasper Lee's album PREHISTORIC DREAM